vmware-archive/hillview/docs/userManual.md

 ![Schema view](schema-view.png)

-Once the user selects a set columns they can display a view of the data table restricted to the selected columns using the View/Selected columns menu.
+Once the user selects a set of columns, she can display a view of the data table restricted to the selected columns using the View/Selected columns menu.